The Subscapularis Muscle

 How to Fix The Pain

 Do not slump!
 Avoid the forward shoulder and head posture.
-When you’re in the car rest your arm on the other seat’s headrest to stretch out.
+Rest your arm on the other seat’s headrest to stretch out when you’re in the car.
 Don’t let your shoulders sit still for too long.
 Keep them moving.

 One exercise you can easily do to help stretch out the subscapularis is from a standing position lean over and let your arm dangle.
-Now doexercise for frozen shoulder little circles.
+Now do little circles.
 If you want to be daring and add a light weight that would be beneficial.
 Try these range of motion exercises and stretches as well.

 Also Read: